geshan/geshan.github.com/posts/2020-04-18-jamstack-tutorial-website-with-no-code-for-free.md

 ### 2. Register on Netlify

-Netlify will host your JAMstack website on it's own Content Delivery Network (CDN), they have a free plan.
+Netlify will host your JAMstack website on its own Content Delivery Network (CDN), they have a free plan.
 So let's get a Netlify account too.

 #### 2.1.
 Registration page